 According to author Max Allan Collins, the "Road to Perdition" graphic novel was an American homage to the Manga series "Lone Wolf and Cub" by Kazuo Koike.
 Collins quotes Koike at the beginning of the book: "You must choose a road for yourself".

 Producer Dean Zanuck had never seen a graphic novel before until he was pitched the idea of "Road to Perdition".
-Flicking through the pages of the novel, he was immediately hooked.
-He then sent a copy to his father, Richard D. Zanuck, who was on location in Morocco at the time.
+Flipping through the pages of the novel, he was immediately hooked.
+He then sent a copy to his father, Richard D. Zanuck, who was in Morocco at the time.
 He also was smitten with the project and instructed his son to dispatch a copy of the novel to Steven Spielberg, who called back two days later, saying that he wanted to do it.

-Prior to the brief travel scene along the "Road to Perdition," with Michael Sullivan Jr. (Tyler Hoechlin) hanging out a car window as they near their destination, the local road commission oiled the gravel surface of rural road, shoulder-to-shoulder, to prevent dust clouds.
+Prior to the brief travel scene along the "Road to Perdition," with Michael Sullivan, Jr. (Tyler Hoechlin) hanging out a car window as they near their destination, the local road commission oiled the gravel surface of rural road, shoulder-to-shoulder, to prevent dust clouds.
 But when filming began, the Model A was attached to an equipment trailer pulled by a large utility truck and a member of the crew was squatting near the rear of the antique car armed with a canister and making fake dust.

-The photographs shown in Harlen Maguire's (Jude Law) apartment also appear in a book by Luc Sante titled "Evidence."
+The photographs shown in Harlen Maguire's (Jude Law's) apartment also appear in a book by Luc Sante titled "Evidence."
 According to Sante, the photos are part of a collection held by the Municipal Archives of the City of New York and were taken by members of the NYPD during the years 1914-1918.

 Due to their similar first names, the two Sullivans (father and son) obviously share the same initials; interestingly, they're also played by actors with the same initials : Tom Hanks and Tyler Hoechlin.